arjudevv/my-portfolio/DEPLOYMENT.md

 - For self-hosting, ensure port 80 is open for Let's Encrypt verification

 ### Build Errors

+#### "No such file or directory" Error
+If you see `cd: apps/web: No such file or directory`:

+1. **Verify your GitHub repository structure:**
+   - Check that your repo has the `apps/web` directory
+   - Make sure you've pushed all files: `git add . && git commit -m "..." && git push`

+2. **Set Root Directory in Vercel (RECOMMENDED):**
+   - Go to your Vercel project → Settings → General
+   - Find "Root Directory" section
+   - Click "Edit" and set it to `apps/web`
+   - Save and redeploy
+   - This tells Vercel to treat `apps/web` as the project root

+3. **Alternative: Update vercel.json**
+   - If your repo structure is different, update `vercel.json` paths accordingly
+   - Or remove `vercel.json` and configure everything in Vercel UI

+#### Other Build Errors
 - Check that all dependencies are in `package.json`
 - Ensure Node.js version matches (check `.nvmrc` or `package.json` engines)
 - Review build logs in deployment platform